scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

           These are various impressions after using it and is not intended to be a complete review.
 In particular, don't assume something works for me if I didn't specifically spell it out.

-The following impressions are based on running Ubuntu 17.10 a dual-battery T580 with Xorg and i3.
+The following impressions are based on running Ubuntu on a dual-battery T580 with Xorg and i3.
 The T580 only has the Intel graphics (on purpose for Linux compatibility).

 Changelog (significant updates only)
 ------------------------------------

+* 2018-10-07

+  * Noted upgrading to Ubuntu 18.04.

 * 2018-07-15